rokgm/Chess-App/README.md

 ## Developing on Windows
 - Using **VS Code**, open VS Code with `scripts/msvc_env.bat` to setup the correct environment for MSVC or open Code through `Visual Studio Developer Command Prompt`.
+Set up for x64.

 ## Contributing
 - Make a branch with name that summaries what will be implemented and then make a merge request